TiantianZ399/Quant_LLM_Lab/tasks.md

 2. edit current homepage so we have the full linkedin page connected.
 3. attract fundraisers and future events.
 4. try purchase a full ip address.
+5. Pin down and setup our first meeting and future events series/
+6. foster community projects.
+7. Reach out to faculty.
+8. Finalize initial courses
+9. connect with outsider companies.